 5.5 End of Life

-The end of life period is usually considered to be the final days and weeks of life.
+The end-of-life period is generally considered to be the final days and weeks of life.
 This stage is usually recognized when the child’s condition continues to deteriorate despite maximum appropriate treatment, with little chance of improvement.

 Revisiting Goals of Care

 - Location of care (home, hospice, hospital) will be determined by child and family choice, and may change over time.
-If hospital care is preferred, individual room (if not already in place) allows the family more private time together.
-Decision about care at home includes interventions still desired as well as nursing and medical support available.
+If hospital care is preferred, an individual room (if not already in place) allows the family more private time together.
+The decision about care at home includes interventions still desired as well as nursing and medical support available.
 Care in hospice may be preferred by some families to provide access to increased medical supports in a home-like setting.
-(Link to Settings of Care section)
+(Please refer to Sub-Section 5.3 Settings of Care)

-- Review of interventions with discontinuation of those which are no longer desired.
-Interventions that may be discontinued include blood work, antibiotics, IV fluids and medications, oxygen (unless indicated for comfort), transfusions.
+- Review of interventions with discontinuation of those that are no longer desired.
+Interventions that may be discontinued include blood work, antibiotics, IV fluids and medications, oxygen (unless indicated for comfort) and transfusions.
 Discussion about natural reductions in appetite and thirst at end of life is essential.
-The suggestion of offering the child food and drink but allowing the body to determine the need is often helpful to families.
+The suggestion of offering the child food and drink but allowing their body to determine the need is often helpful to families.

-- Allow a natural death – confirm that cardiopulmonary resuscitation is no longer in child’s best interest, benefit and harms of oxygen and suctioning, complete care directive if indicated and provide DNR-C form (Do Not Resuscitate – Confirmation).
+- Allow a natural death: Confirm that cardiopulmonary resuscitation (CPR) is no longer in the child’s best interest, the benefits and harms of oxygen and suctioning, complete care directive if indicated and provide Do Not Resuscitate Confirmation (DNR-C) form.

-DNR-C form is used by Health Care Facility Staff and Regulated Health Care Providers.
-It is a Provincial form used in situations where a plan of treatment has been developed where CPR is no longer medically indicated.
+The DNR-C form is used by healthcare facility staff and Regulated Health Care Providers.
+It is a provincial form used in situations where a plan of treatment has been developed in which CPR is no longer medically indicated.
 Without this form, Emergency Medical Service Providers are required to perform CPR.
-When the family provides this form it allows the responders to provide comfort based support including oxygen and suction.
+When the family provides this form it allows the responders to provide comfort-based support including oxygen and suction.

-Physical changes which may be seen as end of life approaches include the following:
+Physical changes that may be seen as end of life approaches include the following:

 - Renal dysfunction with oliguria or anuria.
 Children who are receiving intravenous fluids may become incontinent as end of life approaches, and may have evidence of peripheral and pulmonary edema.
 If these occur, discontinuation of IV fluids may be helpful.